Money and mental health

 • Mental health care

-Graham, a Mental Health and Money Advice Support Officer, shares how money has a dramatic impact on people’s lives and mental wellbeing.
+Graham, a Mental Health & Money Advice Support Officer, shares how money has a dramatic impact on people’s lives and mental wellbeing.
 Everybody’s story is unique and Graham uses his own experience of mental health challenges to support others from a place of understanding and empathy instilling hope in others that things can get better.

 Our impact in 2023-2024: